 If you are looking for a cost-effective and durable single-ply roofing system for your flat or low-slope roof, a TPO (thermoplastic olefin) membrane may be a solid, energy-efficient option.

-The above cost assumes a low-slope roof on a single-story or two-story house, the cost of materials and supplies, removal and disposal of up-to one layer of existing material such as EPDM rubber, permitting, installation, and a 5 year workmanship warranty.
+The above cost assumes a low-slope roof on a single-story or two-story house, the cost of materials and supplies, removal and disposal of up-to one layer of the existing material such as EPDM rubber, any necessary site plans and building permits, professional installation, and a 5-year workmanship warranty.

 Note: the cost can be significantly higher in expensive metro areas and on complex flat roofs that involve additional work and/or are difficult to access.